rjpcomputing/Remodora/README.md

 4. Extract it to any location

 	`$ unzip <remodora>.zip`
-5. Change into the created directory 'src' and make the `remodora.lua` file executable.
+5. Change into the 'src' directory and make the `remodora.lua` file executable.

 	`$ chmod +x remodora.lua`
 6. Copy `Orbiter` from the 'libs' directory.